-North Bay is called the “Gateway to the North”.
-It’s definitely worth of a one-day stopover on your road trip in Northern Ontario.
-We’ve highlighted the best of the sites of all there is to see in North Bay.
+North Bay, the “Gateway to the North”, is definitely worth of a one-day stopover on your road trip in Northern Ontario.
+We highlight the best things to do in North Bay.

 What to do in North Bay